Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Cleveland's games have gone over 47 points in four of eight chances this season.

-- Sunday's over/under is 3.4 points lower than the two team's combined 50.4 points per game average.

-- These two squads combine to surrender 42.8 points per game, 4.2 fewer than this contest's over/under.

-- The average total in Bengals games this season is 45.9, 1.1 points fewer than Sunday's over/under of 47.
+- In 50% of Cleveland's games this season (4/8), the teams combined to score more than Sunday's total of 47.

-- In 2020, games involving the Browns have averaged a total of 47.3 points, 0.3 more than the set total in this contest.
+- The two teams combine to score 50.4 points per game, 3.4 more than the over/under in this contest.

+- This contest's over/under is 4.2 points greater than the 42.8 these two squads combine to surrender per game this season.

 Bengals stats and trends

-- Cincinnati has four wins against the spread in eight games this year.
+- Cincinnati has four wins against the spread in eight games this season.

 - This season, the Bengals have just one ATS win in three games as a favorite of 2.5 points or more.

-- Cincinnati's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Cincinnati has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- Cincinnati is 4-2 against the spread and 5-1 overall this season when the team notches more than 22.5 points.
+- Cincinnati is 4-2 against the spread and 5-1 overall in games when it scores more than 22.5 points.

-- Cincinnati is 3-3 against the spread and 4-2 overall when the team picks up more than 304.9 yards.
+- Cincinnati is 3-3 against the spread and 4-2 overall when the team picks up over 304.9 yards.

-- This year, the Bengals have turned the ball over 10 times, five more than the Browns' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.